Frequently Asked Questions

 Q: Can we both observe each other?

 A: Yes!
-You can observe each other and both receive an honorarium (and two on-campus lunches).
+You can observe each other and both receive an honorarium (and two meals) once per semester.
 To be eligible for funding, the only restriction is that the person being observed needs to have an academic appointment that involves teaching at the Claremont Colleges.

-Q: Do the two people involved have to be ladder faculty?
+Q: Who can participate in this proram?
+Do the two people involved have to be ladder faculty?

-A: No. Visiting faculty, part-time faculty, postdoctoral fellows, and teaching librarians are all eligible to participate.
+A: Full-time faculty, visiting or adjunct faculty, part-time faculty, postdoctoral fellows, and teaching librarians are all eligible to participate.
 To be eligible for funding, the only restriction is that the person being observed needs to have an academic appointment that involves teaching at the Claremont Colleges.

-Q: What is the maximum amount that we be reimbursed for lunch?
+Q: What is the maximum amount that we can be reimbursed for our meal?

-A: The program will only cover the cost of an on-campus lunch at one of the dining halls.
-Please save your receipt to be reimbursed.
+A: The program will cover the cost of a meal, excluding alcoholic beverages, up to $20 per person.
+Please save your itemized receipt to be reimbursed.

 Q: Does the faculty member that observes me have to be affiliated with a different college than my own?

-Q: Do the two observations have to be of the same class?
+Q: If I am observed twice, do the two observations have to be of the same class?

 Q: Do we have to use an observation form to qualify?